K-Arellano/InstagramClone_Test/README.md

 ## Project Overview

-This project replicates a responsive and functional version of the Instagram homepage using **Next.js (React TypeScript)** and **Tailwind CSS**.
+This project replicates a responsive and somewhat functional version of the Instagram homepage using **Next.js (React TypeScript)** and **Tailwind CSS**.
 The goal was to closely match the design, layout, and features of the Instagram login page while ensuring responsiveness and accessibility across desktop and mobile devices.

 ## Folder Structure